Kazmirchuk/nats-tcl/JsAPI.md

 3. Introduction of the new way to pull messages from a consumer using continuous polling.
 This API is designed to combine the best of pull and push consumers, thus helping users to move away from push consumers.
 The new function is called `Consume`, while the old method is called `Fetch`. <br/>
 Unfortunately, the Tcl client already has `$js consume` method that actually performs fetching and should have been called `fetch` from the beginning.
 So, to avoid future confusion, I've added a new method [fetch](#js-fetch-stream-consumer-args) that works exactly like `consume`.
 The old `consume` stays in place for backwards compatibility.
 If in future I decide to implement the real `consume` (continuous polling), it will be done in another TclOO class.

+4. Having a dedicated Stream class allows the implementation to choose between `STREAM.MSG.GET` and `DIRECT.GET` API depending on the stream configuration, i.e. if it has AllowDirect=true.
+This is done transparently for the user - compare e.g. `Stream.GetMsg` in JetStream v2 with `JetStreamManager.GetMsg` in JetStream v1 that has an option `DirectGet`.<br/>The Tcl client provides separate methods for these APIs: `stream_msg_get` and `stream_direct_get` respectively.
+However, [key_value](KvAPI.md) class knows the stream configuration and chooses between these 2 methods automatically.

 ## JetStream wire format
 The JetStream wire format uses nanoseconds for timestamps and durations in all requests and replies.
 To be consistent with the rest of the Tcl API, the client converts them to milliseconds before returning to a user.
 And vice versa: all function arguments are accepted as ms and converted to ns before sending.